 As a result of participation in this educational regularly scheduled series, learners will be able to:

-- Apply new or improved skills related to the complex medical issues and recommended patient-centered treatment strategies for individuals with HIV infection.
+- Apply new or improved skills related to the complex medical issues and recommended patient-centered treatment strategies for individuals with HIV infection or at risk for HIV infection.

 - Recall the roles, responsibilities, and contributions of each HIV care team member in providing patient-centered care.

-- Recognize the importance of teamwork, communication, professionalism, and interprofessional collaboration in the service of providing high quality patient-centered care.
+- Recognize the importance of interprofessional collaboration, teamwork, communication, shared decision-making, and professionalism in the service of providing high quality patient-centered care.

 Financial Support